xuanzhen0709/wolverine-demo/README.md

 ---

+# Signal CMakeLists.txt

+* NAME should be the signal name

+* USER should be the username

+* SRCS should be all the source files.

+* for the python version specifically, all the pysig_* functions MUST be defined in the main.py

+---

 # Caveats

 * some dataset is not accessible from our test servers (s15/s19/s23 etc) and dev servers (dev VMs) due to permission constraints. please refer to the "input_dir" fields in the config file and uncomment the relevant lines. you may also need to slightly change the path of the directory to '/localdata/xxx' on some servers.